Dattax/sample_jl/README.md

 ## Issues

-If you had issues with the submission or have feedback use the form:
+If you had issues with the submission or have feedback, please use the form:

 [Issues Form](https://forms.gle/QdwMiLseTDGpy8uq8)